thddbptnsndshs/EGG_stress_in_cvcv/readings.md

 # Readings

-From the2 crucial to the more optional
+From the crucial to the more optional

 * van der Hulst, Harry.
 2009.
 Brackets and grid marks or theories of primary accent and rhythm.
 In: E. Raimy and C. Cairns (eds.).
 Contemporary views on architecture and representations in phonological theory.
 MIT press, 225-245.
 [PDF](http://harry-van-der-hulst.uconn.edu/wp-content/uploads/sites/1733/2016/05/125-brackets-and-grids.pdf)
 * Ségéral, Philippe & Tobias Scheer.
 2008.
 The Coda Mirror, stress and positional parameters.
 Lenition and Fortition, edited by J. Brandão de Carvalho, T. Scheer & Ph.
 Ségéral, 483-518.
 Berlin: Mouton de Gruyter.
 [PDF](http://tscheer.free.fr/papers/Segeral%20&%20Scheer%2008%20-%20The%20Coda%20Mirror,%20stress%20and%20positional%20parameters.pdf)